-In 1989 he returned to the the U.K. and quickly made a big impression on British Horse Racing.
-Throughout the 1990s, Gosden formed a successful partnership with Frankie Dettori, winning hundreds of races with the Italian jockey.
+In 1989 he returned to the the U.K. and quickly made a big impression on the British Horse Racing scene.
+Throughout the 1990s, Gosden formed a successful partnership with a young Frankie Dettori, the pair winning hundreds of races together.

 His upward trajectory accelerated in 1996 as Dettori rode him a first British classic winner in the St Leger aboard Shantou.
 He followed that up in 1997, winning the prestigious Investec Derby with Benny The Dip.

 From that point to the present day he has continued to shape his legacy as one of the greatest British trainers of the post-war era.

 He has won swathes Group 1’s both in Britain and abroad, he has been crowned British Flat Racing Champion Trainer 4 times and his trained some of the greatest horses of modern times.